ielab/elastic4IR/README.md

 Docker is a popular container technology (like a lightweight virtual machine).

-For this you need to have Docker and Docker-compose installed.
-For a out of the box ES and Kibana installation, download the docker-compose file [docker-compose.yml](https://github.com/codingexplained/complete-guide-to-elasticsearch/blob/master/docker-compose.yml).
-Then open a terminal in the location where you downloaded and type `docker-compose up`.
+For this you need to have Docker installed.
+For an out of the box Elasticsearch, Kibana and Logtash installation, you can use the docker image at [https://hub.docker.com/r/hscells/elastic4ir/](https://hub.docker.com/r/hscells/elastic4ir/).
+You can simply open a terminal and type `docker run -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" -e "xpack.security.enabled=false" hscells/elastic4ir`.
 This will start the dockers (you need to have the Docker engine running).
 Now an instance of ES is running at [http://localhost:9200](http://localhost:9200) and a version of Kibana is runnign at [http://localhost:5601](http://localhost:5601).

 To Check the status of Kibana, we can just go to that address.
 To check ES, we can interrogate it from the terminal with an HTTP request: